ankitects/anki-manual/src/deck-options.md

 #### More

-Several frequently asked questions about FSRS have been answered in [FAQ](https://faqs.ankiweb.net/frequently-asked-questions-about-fsrs.html).
+Several frequently asked questions about FSRS have been answered in [its FAQ](https://faqs.ankiweb.net/frequently-asked-questions-about-fsrs.html).

 For more info on FSRS, please check: